 The most common causes of visual impairment globally are as follows:

 The most common causes of blindness are as follows:

-According to World Health Organization (WHO), there are approximately 285 million people with a visual impairment.
+According to the World Health Organization (WHO), there are approximately 285 million people with a visual impairment.
 Of those, 39 million are blind, and 246 million have low vision.
 Of those who are blind, 90% live in developing countries.
 For each blind person worldwide, an average of 3.4 people has low vision, with the country and regional variation ranging from 2.4 to 5.5 people.
+(WHO)

 More than 82% of all people who are blind are 50 years of age and older.
 Due to the expected number of years lived in blindness, childhood blindness is a significant problem, with an estimated 1.4 million blind children below age 15.
 Females have a significantly higher risk of being visually impaired than males.

 Conditions causing visual impairment vary widely.
 It can be a genetic, congenital, or acquired condition.
 Visual impairment and can occur gradually or suddenly and can include central vision loss, peripheral vision loss, overall blur, a decrease in contrast sensitivity, color vision, glare, or light sensitivity.
 The cause of the vision loss determines whether it involves one type alone or a combination of presentations.

 Performing a thorough case history is essential.
 Case history should include: